Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.

 Macular Hole

-A macular hole is an eye condition that occurs in the macula, a small area located in the center of the retina.
-The macula is the central portion of the retina that is responsible for our straight-ahead or focused vision.
+A macular hole is a full-thickness tissue defect that produces a gray or black spot in the macula.
+The macula is a small area in the center of the retina that is responsible for straight-ahead or focused vision.
 The very center of the macula is also the thinnest part of the retina, making it susceptible to holes, particularly as a person ages.
-A macular hole is a full-thickness tissue defect that produces a gray or black spot in this area.

-Although a macular hole may gradually enlarge, the surrounding (peripheral) vision is maintained and therefore vision is almost never completely lost.
-Most macular holes develop as a result of pulling by the vitreous gel on the delicate macular tissue.
+Although a macular hole may gradually enlarge, peripheral vision remains, and straight-ahead vision is almost never completely lost.
+Most macular holes develop as a result of the vitreous gel pulling on the delicate macular tissue.
 Unlike tears in the peripheral retina, a macular hole does not typically lead to retinal detachment.

 Macular Hole